LeaseQuery ranked #1 for lease accounting for 4 years in a row - See Report

 Who’s responsible for lease management

-So who is responsible for lease management?
-Well, it depends.
 Lease management duties can be aggregated across multiple departments, handled by administrative staff, or placed under the responsibility of a single person.

 Businesses with a high volume of real estate leases, like retailers, typically have a real estate manager who oversees all of their leases.
 Companies with a large number of equipment leases – think healthcare and manufacturing – may have a dedicated equipment manager.
 And finally, some companies have a general lease manager to maintain all leases, regardless of type.
 The person charged with lease management responsibilities can sit under the accounting, operations, or legal departments.

 Managing leases is highly collaborative work, especially in large organizations.
 Lease managers route information amongst teams who may never work closely together.
-Because they play a central role in executing and managing information on leases, they need to be detail-oriented and strong communicators who can understand the nuances of each lease and communicate it to stakeholders in the back office and in the field.
+Because they play a central role in collecting and managing information on leases, they need to be detail-oriented and strong communicators who can understand the nuances of each lease and communicate it to stakeholders in the back office and in the field.

 Lease management tools